RamneetKaur2805/E-commerce-Customer-Segmentation-/README.md

 | 2 | least recency, lowest frequency and monetary value | churned or lost Customers |
 | 3 | Low spending and infrequent purchases | One time shoppers |

----
+# Business Recommendations

-Actionable Recommendations for Customer Segments
+## Actionable Recommendations for Customer Segments
 Based on the K-Means clustering, here are tailored recommendations for each identified customer segment:

 Cluster 0: Promising Customers